WHAT TO DO IN GINZA? WHAT IS GINZA FAMOUS FOR? WHERE TO EAT IN GINZA?

 The theater also has an open garden on the fifth floor, a pleasant space to enjoy the sun.

-If the weather is not suitable, you can always visit the gallery where costumes and accessories are exhibited, attend conferences or demonstrations, have your photo taken wearing a stage costume.
+If the weather is not suitable, you can always visit the gallery where costumes and accessories are exhibited, attend conferences or demonstrations, and have your photo taken wearing a stage costume.